MAA8007/ai-powered-news-retriever/README.md

 This project is a comprehensive system designed to fetch, process, and store articles from various RSS feeds, focusing on news related to AI, business, technology, and other categories.
 The system leverages cutting-edge technologies and APIs to automate the retrieval, summarization, and storage of article data in a Django-based backend for efficient querying and retrieval.

+Check it out by clicking on this link: [https://ai-powered-news-retriever.onrender.com/](https://ai-powered-news-retriever.onrender.com/)

 ## Key Features

 1. **RSS Feed Integration**: